New insights for the multivariate square-root lasso: Introduction

 An ideal estimation criterion for $\mbbeta_*$ is convex and can account for error dependence without requiring an explicit estimate of $\mbOmega_*$ or $\mbSigma_*$.
 To this end, we study the class of estimators

-where $\|\mbA\|_* = {\rm tr}\{(\mbA'\mbA)^{1/2}\}$ denotes the nuclear norm of a matrix $\mbA$ (i.e., the norm which sums the singular values of its matrix-valued argument), $g:\mathbb{R}^{p \times q} \to \mathbb{R}_+$ is a penalty function, and $\lambda$ is a positive, user specified tuning parameter.
+where $\|\mbA\|_* = {\rm tr}\{(\mbA^\top\mbA)^{1/2}\}$ denotes the nuclear norm of a matrix $\mbA$ (i.e., the norm which sums the singular values of its matrix-valued argument), $g$ is a nonnegative penalty function, and $\lambda > 0$ is a user-specified tuning parameter.
 When $g$ is a norm, which we will assume throughout, the objective function in \eqref{eqMSRL} is convex.
-The estimator in \eqref{eqMSRL} with $L_1$-norm penalty was originally proposed by \citet{van2016chi2} and \citet{van2016estimation}, who called this version of \eqref{eqMSRL} the multivariate square-root lasso (MSR-L).
+The estimator in \eqref{eqMSRL} with $L_1$-norm penalty was originally proposed by \citet{van2016chi2}.
 Their focus was on using \eqref{eqMSRL} to construct confidence sets for high-dimensional regression coefficient vectors in univariate response linear regression.
-Here, we focus on \eqref{eqMSRL} as a method for fitting \eqref{eq:MVR} in high-dimensional settings.
+In this article, we study \eqref{eqMSRL} as a method for fitting \eqref{eq:MVR} in high-dimensional settings.

-Of course, the class of estimators defined by \eqref{eqMSRL} can be applied with penalties beyond the $L_1$-norm.
-In this article, we focus on three versions of \eqref{eqMSRL}, each defined by their choice of $g$:
+Of course, the class of estimators defined by \eqref{eqMSRL} is applicable with penalties beyond the $L_1$-norm.
+We focus on three versions of \eqref{eqMSRL}, each defined by their choice of penalty $g$: